akshayakn13/Cardekho/README.md

     Owner

 We are going to use some of the variables which we need for regression models.
-You can dowload the dataset from-https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho
+You can download the dataset from-https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho

 # Problem Statement